 Gathering data to meet SCIP database requirements is a challenging, detail-oriented process that requires significant supply chain engagement.
 Manufacturers facing the looming SCIP database submission deadline may find it to be a daunting process.
 However, by leveraging third-party software such as the Assent Compliance Platform, these companies can leverage automation to acquire the data they need to generate a complete SCIP database submission.

-To learn how Assent can support your company, contact us.
+To learn how Assent can support your company, contact our experts.